detomon/bliplay/SYNTAX.md

 e:tr:<ticks>:<amount>
 ```

-This effect periodically decreases the volume by a certain amount.
+This effect periodically lowers the volume by a certain amount.

 A tremolo cycle consists of 2 phases: decrease and increase.
 Each phase has the duration given by `<ticks>`.
-The volume in the decrease phase is reduced by the value given with `<amount>`.
+The volume in the decrease phase is lowered by the value given with `<amount>`.
 For example:

 ```blip
 % reduce volume by 127 every 1/2 step